 Follow-up testing is also required for any drivers who have tested positive, or refused to take the tests, or otherwise violated the same prohibitions of 49 CFR Part 382 Subpart B; but who have already successfully passed through the return-to-duty process with a DOT-qualified substance abuse professional.
 Check out The Basics of Farm Exemptions.
-You will then have the ability to maintain complete motor carrier authority or broker.
+You will then be able to maintain complete motor carrier authority or broker.

 Summary: DOT Post-Accident Drug Testing

 In the event of a fatal accident, DOT post-accident drug testing is mandatory.
 If anyone involved in the crash requires medical attention away from the scene, a drug test is also required.
 Additionally, if a driver receives any kind of citation for moving violations resulting from the crash, or if one of the vehicles has disabling damage and cannot be driven away from the accident site, then DOT post-accident drug testing must occur.
-You will need driver qualification files filed out by all employees that drive for you working.
-Also, take a look at What Is IRP or Apportioned Registration.
+You will need driver qualification files filed out by all employees who drive for you working.
+Also, take a look at what IRP or Apportioned Registration is.

-Completing alcohol and drug tests within the specified timeframe is a vital part of maintaining DOT compliance as a CDL driver.
+Completing alcohol and drug tests within the specified timeframe is vital to maintaining DOT compliance as a CDL driver.
 Alcohol tests must be completed within 2 hours but no later than 8 hours, with any delay required to be documented.
-For drug tests, it's important to act swiftly and have them done within 32 hours.
+It's essential to act swiftly and have drug tests done within 32 hours.
 Adhering to these deadlines ensures that you remain compliant with all applicable regulations.